free-as-in-freedom/seamless-sunshine/README.md

 4. Create your monitor profile for the Default Configuration by using the following command:
   `Get-DisplayConfig | Export-Clixml C:\Scripts\display-configs\default-profile.xml`
-5. Set your monoitors to your "Sunshine Configuration".
+5. Set your monitors to your "Sunshine Configuration".
 You can do this by disabling all of your phyiscal monitors, and enabling your virtual display and making it your main display. **NOTE**: You will need to connect to your PC with your Steam Deck during this step to be able to see the disabled monitor.

   For example, my Monitor 3 (The Virtual Monitor) is set to "extend this display"
   ![image](https://github.com/user-attachments/assets/4b4a2748-67dd-4648-ac28-0a23a7e0ac5f)